therocketforever/guns.for.hire/assets/previous_employment.md

 • Transport parcels & storage media between production & post production facilities
 • Deliver delicate & time sensitive goods such at Hard Disks & Beta Tape
-• Navigate city streets & traffic to facilitate efficient & effective delivery of time sensitive materials
+• Navigate City streets & traffic to facilitate efficient & effective delivery of time sensitive materials

-As a Courier for Zap! speed, accuracy & reliability are skills essential to successful execution of assigned tasks.
+As a Courier for Zap!
+Speed, accuracy & reliability are skills essential to successful execution of assigned tasks.
 Although a majority of our volume comes from production/postproduction for the Film & Delayed Broadcast television industry a significant portion of tasks support live broadcast, local & provincial news, and Sport broadcast.
 Clients included such companies as CBC Television & Radio, Toronto Symphony, Much Music, MTV Canada, Deluxe Media, TatterSail Audio, & Various Film production companies.
 Efficient & accurate delivery of materials in the allocated time frame is essential to effective execution of assigned tasks In many cases tardiness could result in broadcast delays.

 ## Cy's Courier House <span class = "sub_title_details">Toronto, ON - *May 2007 - July 2009*
 {: .section_sub_title}